 Caulk Seams And Apply Second Coat Of Paint

 Once all your boards are up on the wall, you can caulk all the seams if you’d like.
 I chose not to do this, because the boards sat very flush with my wall.
 I knew the paint would create a bit of a seal around the seams, too.
 But feel free to caulk away if you want to.

 Apply wood filler in all the nail holes (optional also) and paint a second coat on each board, remembering to paint all visible edges, too.
 Don’t forget about the top and bottom edges of the boards.
 They’re easy to overlook but can be seen if you’re sitting or laying down below them.

 The Finished Wood Accent Wall

 Here it is!
-My finished wood accent wall in Noah’s room is all done and entered into the Woodgrain competition!
+My finished wood accent wall in Noah’s room is all done, and I am just crazy about it!

 This is such an easy project for beginners, especially if Home Depot will cut all the boards for you, because there are no mitered edges or difficult measurements.
 It’s all just straight boards lined up on a wall.
 It sounds so simple, but makes a huge impact.

 And if you’ve never used a brad nailer, don’t be intimidated.
 Truth time…I had never used one either!
 This was my very first time, and it’s the easiest tool I’ve ever used in my life.
 Even easier than a drill.
 I promise.